prabampm/django-1.6-template/README.md

 # Django 1.6 Template

 ## Overview
 This is a modified and repurposed version of this project [https://github.com/twoscoops/django-twoscoops-project](https://github.com/twoscoops/django-twoscoops-project).
+Also, I've trimmed the instructions to work with a *nix system (not Windows).

 The goal is to have a standardized baseline Django 1.6 application skeleton to build web applications from.